You mean you haven’t registered yet? This Saturday 23 November it’s only the best multi-terrain race event of the year…

 Our bar & kitchen will be serving food until 9pm.
 If you’d like a table, we recommend you book ahead.
 You can do that here.
 Last orders for drinks is 11pm.

 If you’d like to make a night of it, book a glamping pod!
-Each cosy heated pod sleeps up to 4 guests for £65.
+Each cosy heated pod sleeps up to 4 guests for £50.
 You’ll need to bring your own sleeping bags and pillows.
 Breakfast is served from 8am.
-Book here
+Please call us on 01492 353 123 if you would like to make a reservation for Saturday night.

 This is a free-to-watch event.
 Entry and parking to our adventure parc is always free.
 Our deli will be open all day, serving hot drinks, light meals and snacks.